rubenschuckit/personal-website-11ty/posts/2020-year-in-review.md

 Early the next morning, New Year's Day, I made my way through Charles de Gaulle's futuristic yet impractical architecture to board my full flight.

-The previous day marked my last day in Paris, the last day of 2019, and the first time the Chinese Government alerted the WHO of a suspicious cluster of pneumonia cases.
+The previous day had marked my last day in Paris, the last day of 2019, and the first time the Chinese Government alerted the WHO of a suspicious cluster of pneumonia cases.

+# COVID Dominates The Year

 What followed was completely unexpected and caught everyone off guard.
 Little did I know the congested and cramped environs of Paris that I had just experienced would be viewed as an existential threat months later.

 I don't remember the first time I heard or learned about the Coronavirus.
 But I do remember wondering to myself, as I listened to *Up First* on my packed Chicago L car, how long it had been since the Coronavirus had not been mentioned in a story every day.
-As I chatted about it with my friends, I remember exclaiming, "I'm not worried at all given how packed the L is every day."
+As I chatted about it with my friends, I remember exclaiming, "I'm not worried at all given how packed the L is."
 But at the same time I remember only using one hand on the bars during my train ride and keeping the other free for my phone to prevent crossover of germs.
 In the early term, I didn't see it as a threat.
 No one did.
 I didn't know how pandemics worked.
 I thought that since China was taking drastic and draconian measures to cordon off the epicenter, we would be safe in the US.
 Obviously that's not how it played out.

 ![Google](/static/img/webp.net-resizeimage.png "Google")